talboger/fastdist/README.md

 - 1.1.3: bug fix for `f1_score`, which resulted from v1.1.1 speed improvements
 - 1.1.4: bug fix for `float32`, speed improvements for accuracy score by allowing confusion matrix
 - 1.1.5: make cosine function calculate cosine distance rather than cosine distance (as in earlier versions) for consistency with scipy, fix in-place matrix modification for cosine matrix functions
+- 1.1.6: add `labels` parameter to `confusion_matrix` and fix handling of absent classes

 ## Installation